juliawiggeshoff/astral-species-tree/README.md

 If you are within the folder `misc/`:

-`cp template_run_msc-species-tree.sh ../run_msc-species-tree.sh`
+`cp template_run_astral-species-tree.sh ../run_astral-species-tree.sh`

-You should see `run_msc-species-tree.sh` within the path where the folders resources/, results/, and workflow/ are, together with files README.md and environment.yaml
+You should see `run_astral-species-tree.sh` within the path where the folders resources/, results/, and workflow/ are, together with files README.md and environment.yaml

 Remember to `mkdir cluster_logs` before running for the first time

 Finally, run:

-`qsub run_msc-species-tree.sh`
+`qsub run_astral-species-tree.sh`

 # Finishing the workflow: report.zip